11 money challenges to save more money all year round

 From a financial point of view, meals out (or take-away lunches, for that matter) are just the same as your morning coffee (not to mention that tempting croissant): the more you can do without them, the more money you save.
 Let’s imagine you decide to take a packed lunch to work every day in December.
 There are 21 working days in December, and the average price of a lunch ranges from 13 CHF (for a sandwich and a soft drink) to perhaps 25 CHF for a set lunch with a drink at a local restaurant.
 That means that your packed lunch could put something between 273 CHF and 525 CHF into your savings account.
 Who’d have thought it?

-We call this one the «1 cent» or «1 penny» challenge.
+Look after the pennies!
 The idea is that, on each of the 365 days of the year, you put one cent more aside than you did the day before.
 On the first day you start with just 1 cent, on the next day you save 2 cents, and so on.
 It may not sound like much to begin with, but it all adds up.
 By the end of the challenge, you’ll be looking at 660 CHF in cash.
 And here’s another little tip: the minimum amount you can allocate to a saving project on the Yuh app is just 0.01 CHF!

 What’s that?
 Cash is king, you say?
 In that case, this challenge could be right on the money.
 Try using a jar (or even a proper piggy bank) for all your loose change up to a certain amount, say 5 CHF.
 At the end of the year, crack open the piggy bank and let us know how much you saved.
 And by the way, you can use any Swiss ATM to withdraw money from your Yuh account once a week, absolutely free of charge!